tangkdt/Alchemy/README.md

 # Rhodes Game Jam 2024

 So you want to do a game jam?
 Maybe you have a few questions and doubts.
 Lucky for you, I've been talking to my cat Pleakley about the game jam for a while now.
-I've transcribed our conversations, which you may find beneficial:
+I've transcribed our conversations, which you may find helpful:

 **Pleakley:** So what's a game jam?